 - Read and hear it at Storynory.

-- You can watch the Fractured Fairy Tales version here.
+- See the Fractured Fairy Tales version below.
 There are so many differences that this is a good candidate for Venn diagram practice.

 There are some video versions, too: